natalieagus/50002/docs/Labs/verilog/lab3.md

 {:.note-title}
 > Recap
 >
-> A **latch** is a *level-sensitive* 1-bit memory element we learned in the lectures (it was simplified an implemented as a mux whose output is connected to `D0` port).
+> A **latch** is a *level-sensitive* 1-bit memory element we learned in the lectures (it was simplified an implemented as a MUX whose output is connected to `D0` port).
 When its enable (select) is high, it is “transparent” and `Q` can follow `D` continuously.
 Conversely, when enable goes low, it “closes” and holds the last value.

 In Verilog, latches are most commonly inferred accidentally in **combinational** blocks (`always @*`) when you forget to assign an output on every possible path.
 The tool must then <span class="orange-bold">create memory</span> during synthesis to preserve the old value, and that memory is a **latch**.